Sally Clark: Statistical evidence

 The ruling was also subject to a statistical error known as the "prosecutor's fallacy".
 Many press reports of the trial reported that the "1 in 73 million" figure was the probability that Clark was innocent.
 However, even if the "1 in 73 million" figure were valid, this should not have been interpreted as the probability of Clark's innocence.
 In order to calculate the probability of Clark's innocence, the jury needed to weigh up the relative likelihood of the two competing explanations for the children's deaths.
 In other words, murder was not the only alternative explanation for the deaths in the way that one might have inferred from asserted probability of double SIDS.
 Although double SIDS is very rare, double infant murder is likely to be rarer still, so the probability of Clark's innocence was quite high.
-Hill calculated the odds ratio for double SIDS to double homicide at between 4.5:1 and 9:1.
+Hill calculated the odds ratio for double SIDS to double homicide at between 4.5:1 and 9:1, that is double SIDS is twice as likely as double murder.

 Hill raised a third objection to the "1 in 73 million" figure.
 Meadow arrived at the 1 in 8,500 figure by taking into account three key characteristics possessed by the Clark family, all of which make SIDS less likely.
 However, Hill said that Meadow "conveniently ignored factors such as both the Clark babies being boys – which make cot death more likely".
 Hill also argued:

 During the second appeal, the court noted that Meadow's calculations were subject to a number of qualifications, but "none of these qualifications were referred to by Professor Meadow in his evidence to the jury and thus it was the headline figures of 1 in 73 million that would be uppermost in the jury's minds".
 The appeal court concluded that "the evidence should never have been before the jury in the way that it was when they considered their verdicts".
 The judges continued, "we rather suspect that with the graphic reference by Professor Meadow to the chances of backing long odds winners of the Grand National year after year it may have had a major effect on [the jury's] thinking notwithstanding the efforts of the trial judge to down play it".